USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 * log_packages
     * Contains scripts that are used in conjunction with the batch modeling process in order to control the datalogging and post-processing of datalogs into a standardized data object
 * param_files
     * Contains data for common model components such as engines or batteries which can be used across multiple modeling projects.
-In particular, the engine files are part of the NCAT “data packet” publishing process
+In particular, the engine files are part of the NCAT "data package" publishing process
 * plots
     * Can be used to store plots of common interest to REVS3 development
 * publish_tools